Fe-Mu/SOS-listener/README.md

 ## License

 SOS Listener is a multiplatform capable tool writen in Python/Kivy<br/>
-language and developed by L.F.G.
-Muñoz ("the Author") that offers<br/>
+language and developed by L. F. G. Muñoz ("the Author") that offers<br/>
 the potential for SOS request in emergency situations.

-Copyright  (C)  2025  L.F.G.
-Muñoz  lfgm.copyright@protonmail.com
+Copyright  (C)  2025  L. F. G. Muñoz  lfgm.copyright@protonmail.com

 This program is free software: you can redistribute it and/or modify<br/>
 it under the terms of the GNU Affero General Public License as published<br/>